Examples of homology 3-spheres whose Chern-Simons function is not Morse-Bott: Further discussion and other examples

-More lengthy calculations using similar techniques allow the analysis of the full character varieties of $\Sigma_1$ and $\Sigma_2$, as well as more complicated constructions involving additional torus knot complements.
+More lengthy calculations using similar techniques allow the analysis of the full character varieties of both of these homology spheres $\Sigma_i$, $i=1,2$, as well as more complicated constructions involving more torus knot complements.
 We highlight a few related results without proof for the interested reader.

 \begin{proposition} The irreducible character variety $\chi^*(\Sigma_1)$ consists of $22$ isolated points with trivial Zariski tangent space, six isolated points with 2-dimensional Zariski tangent space like the one we described in detail, and a collection of Morse-Bott circle components. \end{proposition}